Extramural Study Status

 - Complete and submit the application

-- Upload supporting documents (course or program information and proof of registration or payment of tuition/fees) in PDF format
+- Upload supporting documents (course or program information and proof of registration or payment of tuition and fees) in PDF format

 The student’s graduate chair or program director must approve the course of study as directly relevant to the student’s ability to complete the Ph.D.